types of asalato

 Also called "manner mode" asalato.

-Cork and rope asalato are used for practicing in locations in which it would not be socially acceptable to make noise, such as in an apartment with shared walls.
+Silent asalato are used for practicing in locations in which it would not be socially acceptable to make noise, such as in an apartment with shared walls.

 These asalato are very quiet, and not intended for performance settings.